 Head about 5.5 miles northeast of downtown Dallas to find this popular lake.

 What originated as a reservoir to help provide drinking water to the area has become one of the most popular lakes in North Texas.
-Honestly, White Rock Lake is busy both during the week and on the weekends.

 This is just one of the best lakes in Dallas to enjoy a day outside.